Skip to main content

 Recent Alberta home insurance news

-As wildfires continue to ramp up throughout the province of Alberta, the losses and damages won't just impact the residents of affected areas.
+As severe weather and wildfires continue to ramp up throughout the province of Alberta, the losses and damages won't just impact the residents of affected areas.
 It also has a significant impact on the insurance industry as a whole.
+In 2025, weather-related insured losses totalled over $2.4 billion, including a hailstorm in Calgary.
+2024 broke a record for the most expensive year in history for insured losses at $8.5 billion.
+The Jasper wildfire caused under $1.3 billion of that damage.

 And while wildfire coverage is included in standard home insurance policies within Alberta, the state of California can be seen as a relevant case for comparison.
-Just last year, the detrimental impact of wildfires caused many insurance companies to deny or limit coverage here.
+The detrimental impact of wildfires in the state caused many insurance companies to deny or limit coverage here.

 Only time will tell as to how coverage providers in Alberta (as well as the rest of Canada) will adapt to the challenges of climate change.
 In the meantime, make sure you're comparing personalized quotes for your property to ensure you're paying the best rate out there.